schnerring/schnerring.github.io/content/blog/deploy-a-matrix-homeserver-to-azure-kubernetes-service-aks-with-terraform/index.md

 We need an AKS cluster with a configured [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to be able to expose our homeserver to the world.
 I use [Traefik 2](https://doc.traefik.io/traefik/) in combination with its [Kubernetes Ingress](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) implementation.

-Synapse requires valid TLS certificates to work and [ships with functionality](https://github.com/matrix-org/synapse/blob/master/docs/ACME.md) to automatically provision [Let's Encrypt](https://letsencrypt.org/) certificates.
+Synapse requires valid TLS certificates to work.
+It [~~ships~~ used to ship with functionality](https://github.com/matrix-org/synapse/commit/55f2617f8ce798da4e8ca0fa351db60dc13ef355#diff-fb360161e5a1b576c9029cc93122255ed2d90639274c5744b282f71c68db5963) to automatically provision [Let's Encrypt](https://letsencrypt.org/) certificates.
 However, I use [cert-manager](https://cert-manager.io/) as a certificate management solution for all my services.
 So we skip over that part of the configuration, too.

 The last thing we have to set up is [Terraform](https://www.terraform.io/) with a [properly configured `kubernetes` provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).
 If you do not want to use Terraform, transforming the code to regular YAML manifests is trivial.

 Depending on your needs, reverse proxy (ingress) functionality and certificate management is the part where your setup differs the most.
-If you are starting out from scratch, check out [my previous post](../use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt), covering much of the steps required to set up the AKS cluster.
+If you are starting out from scratch, check out [my previous post](/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt), covering much of the steps required to set up the AKS cluster.

 ## Ingress